 A local development environment can really help out in these situations.
 For example, you can try replicating an error on a copy of your site, and experiment with various fixes.
 In the process, you won’t have to worry about breaking your live website.

 Even if you can’t replicate the error, you can always use your local site to explore the way WordPress works.
 You can learn which files you can edit safely, and which ones you shouldn’t touch.
 That way, the next time you run into a problem on your real website, troubleshooting it should be much easier.

 If you spend a lot of time using WordPress, local development environments are one of the best weapons at your disposal.
-There are plenty of ways to set up one of these environments, but we recommend using a specialized tool such as Local by Flywheel.
+There are plenty of ways to set up one of these environments, but we recommend using a specialized tool such as Local.
 That way, you’ll have a much easier time creating and managing your local sites.

 Let’s recap the main benefits of using a local development environment with WordPress.
 You can:

 - Try out new WordPress themes and plugins

 - Test WordPress updates

 - Troubleshoot WordPress errors